cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 # Overview

-In this tutorial you will start a Cloudify manager on your OpenStack environment, and install a sample Cloudify 3.0 blueprint on it.
+In this tutorial you will start a Cloudify manager on your OpenStack environment, and install a sample Cloudify blueprint on it.
-The [blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-openstack/blob/master/blueprint.yaml) describes a nodejs application that connects to a MongoDB database and presents a wine catalog.
+The [blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example/blob/master/openstack-blueprint.yaml) describes a nodejs application that connects to a MongoDB database and presents a wine catalog.
 To learn more about blueprint syntax and elements please refer to the [Blueprints Tutorial](guide-blueprint.html).

 # Before You Begin

 It is recommended that you try the [standalone tutorial](quickstart.html) first to get yourself familiar with Cloudify and its concepts.
 Also, to complete this tutorial you'll need to have an OpenStack cloud environment and credentials.

 # Step by Step Walkthrough

 ## Step 1: Install the Cloudify CLI

 The first thing you'll need to do is install the Cloudify CLI, which will let you upload blueprints, create deployments from them and execute workflows on these deployments.
 To do so follow the steps described in the [CLI installation guide](installation-cli.html).
-If you installed the CLI using PyPi, make sure to also install the OpenStack provider.

-## Step 2: Initialize the OpenStack Configuration
+## Step 2: Download the Manager Blueprint for OpenStack

-Next, you need to create an OpenStack congifuration and save your credentials into it.
-To create the configuration, type the following command:
+Next, you need to download the OpenStack Manager Blueprint.
+Please see [here]() on how to retrieve the blueprint

 {% highlight bash %}
-cfy init -p openstack
+cfy init
 {% endhighlight %}

 This will create a Cloudify configuration file named `cloudify-config.yaml` in the current directory (it will also create a file named `.cloudify` to save the current context for the Cloudify CLI, but you shouldn't care about that for now).

 Next, open the file `cloudify-config.yaml` in your text editor of choice.

 Uncomment the `keystone`, `networking` and `compute` elements and their respective sub elements (as listed below) in the file and change the following elements so that they match your own OpenStack environment (note that this will leave a few elements still commented out, leave them as is): `auth_url`, `neutron_url`, `region`, `image` and `flavor`.
 Bellow are sepcific examples for setting up cloudify on DevStac and HP Cloud.
 In both cases we only highlighted the configuration elements that you need to modify.
 The rest of the elements should be left commented.

 ### Default Cloudify setup for DevStack